Amine-woo/my-dotfiles/README.md

 - Additional scripts for screenshots and various utilities (check the `scripts/` folder).

 ---
-### Waybar Controls

-  - Network: launches networkmanager-dmenu.

-  - Brightness: controls brightness via brightnessctl.

-  - Power profiles: switch profiles (performance/powersaver).

-  - Session: manage logout/shutdown/reboot with wlogout.

----
-### Terminal

-  - Launch Kitty with zsh + Powerlevel10k, including autocompletions and autosuggestions.

----
-### Extra Scripts
+### Extrasw

-  - Includes various utilities (e.g., screenshots).
+  - Includes various utilities.
 Explore the repository for more.

 ---
 ### Credits

   Waybar layout inspired by @Rocklinks (Niri config).

-  Wallpaper scripts by @OrigamingWasTaken, who also personally helped me with this setup.
+  Wallpaper scripts and parts of the config by @OrigamingWasTaken, who also personally helped me with this setup.

 ---
 ## Installation